 Tests can take from 1 to 3 hours, be sent to you to be completed at home or you can attend a testing session and be put under strict surveillance.
 From our experience, the testing sessions at the employers’ premises seem to be more popular in the UK and Europe.

-Tests for real estate analyst jobs tend to be very similar (rent roll calculations, gearing with low or null interim capital repayments, financial ratio calculations).
+Tests for real estate investment jobs tend to be very similar (rent roll calculations, gearing with low or null interim capital repayments, financial ratio calculations).
 So even if you do not pass the first test, the likelihood that you will pass the second is high, as you will have already practised it.
-But you will need to have a full repertoire of financial mathematics calculation, Excel functions and modelling skills in order to successfully complete the test.
+But you will need to have a full repertoire of financial mathematics, Excel functions and modelling skills in order to successfully complete the tests.